RediSearch/RediSearch/docs/Commands.md

 #### Examples

-Searching for the term "wizard" in every TEXT field of an indexing containing book data:
+Searching for the term "wizard" in every TEXT field of an index containing book data:

 ```sql
 FT.SEARCH books-idx "wizard"
 ```
-Searching for the term "dogs" in the "title" field:
+Searching for the term "dogs" in only the "title" field:

 ```sql
 FT.SEARCH books-idx "@title:dogs"